 Sponsored link

-The California Newspaper Publishers Association announced the 2024 California Journalism Awards last night, and 48 Hills was honored with six of them, extending our streak of awards for our fiercely independent, totally local reporting.
+The California Newspaper Publishers Association announced the 2024 California Journalism Awards last night, and 48 Hills was honored with 16 of them in Division 7, extending our streak of awards for our fiercely independent, totally local reporting.
 Wow couldn’t do this without you.
 Support us now to match a $40,000 grant and keep us going.
 Subscribe to our newsletters to get our award-winning journalism directly to your inbox.
 Thank you for reading!

 BEST COLUMN